Blueberry Scones with Lemon Glaze

 How to Make Blueberry Scones

-Blueberry scones are quite easy to make.
+Blueberry scones are quick and easy to make.
 The mixing method used to make scones that are fluffy, tender and moist is the biscuit mixing method.
 If you follow this method, you will not have dense or dry scones.

 Step 1: Combine All of the Dry Ingredients